Busenius property, Alberta (Photo by Kyle Marquardt)

 Natural priority area: Upper North Saskatchewan River Basin

 The property also has good local habitat connectivity.
 It is within three kilometres of five existing Nature Conservancy of Canada (NCC) conservation areas.
-The 960-acre (388-hectare) Coyote Lake Conservation Area is located just six kilometres from the property.
+The 388-hectare (960-acre) Hopkins Conservation Site is located just six kilometres from the property.

 This region provides important hydrological functions, and provides over-wintering and rearing habitat for a high diversity of fish species.
 A number of raptors also nest here, including bald eagles.

 A resident herd of approximately 40 elk live here.
 In addition, nine wetlands of varying sizes support numerous waterfowl.
 These prairie pothole wetlands are important for waterfowl breeding and migratory shorebirds.